choiruzain-latrobe/Lab-7-/README.md

    Stop the server (Ctrl + C or Cmd+C), direct the terminal into blog directory

 3. **Run the Blog Directory:**

    Navigate to the `blog` folder and execute the docker command:
     ```bash
     docker compose up --build
     ```
+   We will explore the rest of the lab through this folder.

 ## Step by step Solutions (of Blog API)